-Effects on the Unborn Child.
-Smoking during pregnancy increases the risk for:
+Effects on the Unborn Child: Smoking during pregnancy increases the risk for:

 Some women have genes that may make them especially likely to deliver low-birth-weight infants if they smoke, although newborns of all female smokers are at greater risk for low birth weight.
 The good news is that women who stop smoking before becoming pregnant or during their first trimester of pregnancy reduce their risk of having a low-birth-weight baby compared to that of women who never smoked.

 Women who want to become pregnant should make every attempt to stop smoking, and they should use smoking cessation aids before they try to conceive.
-Government guidelines recommend that doctors ask all of their pregnant patients about their tobacco use, and offer counseling to those patients who do smoke.
+Government guidelines recommend that doctors ask all of their pregnant women about their tobacco use, and offer counseling to those women who do smoke.
 After birth, if new mothers cannot quit, they should at least be sure not to smoke in the same room as their infant.

 Pregnant women also need to avoid being around people who are smoking.
 Women who are exposed to secondhand smoke during pregnancy are 23% more likely to have a stillborn baby and 14% more likely to have a baby with a birth defect than women who are not exposed to secondhand smoke.